 Some are eateries, music venues, clothing stores, attractions, and murals.
 Some bring historic value, uniqueness, notoriety and hometown feel.
 So, if you're wondering what is a must see, or do , or try while you are in Chapel Hill, Carrboro or Hillsborough, we highly recommend these special places!

-Suttons Drug Store has been around for decades, nearly a century since 1923.
-It’s a Chapel Hill tradition.
+Suttons Drug Store just celebrated its 100th birthday!
+Since 1923, it’s been a Chapel Hill tradition.
 Everyone has been there, just check out all the photos on the wall.
 While the pharmacy is no longer in operation, you can still find all of the old fashioned staples and hot off the grill eats that attract new Tar Heels and keep customers coming back year after year.

 You’ll find the markings Est. 1922 on the front of the Carolina Coffee Shop.
 It’s even older than Sutton’s and holds the title of the oldest continually running restaurant in North Carolina.
 It’s easy to find, just look for the Parade of Humanity mural at Port Hole Alley on East Franklin Street.
 Don’t let the year distort your idea of the menu – it is modern southern cuisine and cocktails and weekend brunch.

 Maple View Ice Cream & Country Store, with its wrap around porch, rocking chairs, and farm acreage views has inside the most delicious, creamy, award winning ice cream.
-The flavors change with the season and are as wholesome as the Holstein milking cows across the street at Maple View Farm.
+The flavors change with the season.
 No worries if you’re a true chocolate, vanilla and strawberry kind of person, they serve those flavors plus favorites like butter pecan, and cookies and cream all year ‘round.

 Top of the Hill Restaurant and Brewery, aka the Social Crossroads of Chapel Hill, is the place to be during basketball season; particularly a UNC vs Duke game or better yet, a championship game where you’ll find a trail of people camping out the night before just for a seat in the outdoor patio.
 It’s a perfect view of the thousands and thousands of people that rush to the intersection of Franklin and Columbia after a Tar Heel victory.
 And if you’re into craft brews, you’ll be interested to know they are the eighth oldest surviving brewery in the state and developer of over eighty different varieties since 1996.